 - For the Syllabus, Announcements, or Pages, use the Modules tool found in the sidebar of the visual editor.
 This will create a shortcut to the textbook link in Modules.
 (Do not try to copy and paste the actual Bookshelf link.
 This will fail.)

-- If you would like to link it from the Course Navigation Menu, you may use the Redirect tool in Settings > Apps (click on the icon that looks like a blue, circling arrow).
+- If you would like to link it from the Course Navigation Menu, you may use the Redirect tool in Settings > Apps (click on the icon).

 - For Name, give it a short, descriptive name.

 - In the URL Redirect field, carefully copy the link address of the Module Item (not the VBID), for example https://missouri.instructure.com/courses/7425/modules/items/751016.

 Uncheck Force open in new tab (For External Links Only).

 - Then click Add App.

 Note: Trulaske College of Business instructors may see three VitalSource Bookshelf tools in the External Tools Menu: Bookshelf, BA/PDP Bookshelf, ExecMBA Bookshelf.
 Only courses in the ExecMBA program should select the ExecMBA Bookshelf tool.
 Only PDP sites should use the BA/PDP Bookshelf tool.
 All others should use the generic Bookshelf tool.